Smmehdihosseini/DroneAssistedCommunicationNetwork/README.md

 | Buffer Size |  S  |  S  |  2S  |

 Considering N=2, there will be 6 different strategies to send the drones to the service area.
-All of these strategies and their following test results could be observed through the following table which are pairs of (A,A), (B,B), (C,C), (A,B), (A,C) and (B,C):
+All of these strategies and their following test results could be observed through the following table which are pairs of (A,A), (B,B), (C,C), (B,C), (A,C), and (A,B):

 <p align="center">
   <img width="50%" height="50%" src="https://user-images.githubusercontent.com/63496218/183430839-bff53ace-5d7a-46b2-a724-78548b61405c.png">